michaelko/WiTeX/README.md

 Alternatively, you can load the CSS using a browser plugin for the domain `https?://*.wikipedia.org`.

+Currently this style loads the fonts from the servers of AndrewBelt.
+He's looking for a CDN, as he writes in the code.
 #### I want the old Wikipedia design back!

 There is no longer a link to the Preferences page on Wikipedia, so [here's the URL](https://en.wikipedia.org/wiki/Special:Preferences).